quixio/quix-streams/docs/connectors/sinks/google-cloud-bigquery-sink.md

 Each key in the record's dictionary will be inserted as a column to the resulting BigQuery table.

 ### Automatic schema updates
-When it is first initialized, `BigQuerySink` will create the dataset and the table with minimal schema if they don't exist.
+When first initialized, `BigQuerySink` will create the dataset and the table with minimal schema if they don't exist.

 The initial table schema will have a single required column "timestamp" of a type `TIMESTAMP`.